A weekly blog of Ideas for Leading Creative Worship

 Key learning for worship leaders

-Keep filling your mental worship kete / basket.
+Keep filling your mental worship kete/basket.

 Be open to new experiences, music, video / films / documentaries, art and books.
 Be aware of what is happening in your communities and in the world – not just the headlines but also the underlying social trends.

 Then when the time is right you can draw from your kete a spark to illustrate the key message in your next service.
+You'll never be short of things to say when leading worship.

-See you next Tuesday.
+See you next week.

 Philip